daattali/beautiful-jekyll/mathcounts.md

 # State

 The third round is the **State** round, which invites top teams and individual performers from the Chapter round.
-This competition is usually held in Building 33 of the Microsoft campus.
+This competition is usually held in the Amazon Meeting Center in Seattle.

 # National